 Capital Gains Tax

-If the property is held for more than two years and was registered before July 23, 2024, a capital gains tax of 20% with indexation benefits or a capital gains tax of 12.5% without indexation benefits will be an option that the done has to choose from.
+If the property is held for more than two years and was registered before July 23, 2024, a capital gains tax of 20% with indexation benefits or a capital gains tax of 12.5% without indexation benefits will be an option that the donee has to choose from.
 If the property is registered after July 23, 2024, then he has only one option- 12.5% without indexation benefits.

 Gifting property to spouse

-Gifting property to spouse does not attract any tax.
+Gifting property to a spouse does not attract any tax.
 But, any income generated from that property in the form of rent will be taxed.

 Property tax on gifted property